xrdocs/ncs5500/_tutorials/ncs5500-fabric-redundancy-tests.md

 ### 4-slot and 8-slot Chassis with FE3600 fabric and Jericho Line Cards

-4-slot: all 6 links from each Jericho NPU are connected to a single FE3600 per fabric card:
+4-slot: From a Jericho NPU's perspective, all 6 links are connected to a single FE3600 per fabric card:

 ![4slot-Jericho.png]({{site.baseurl}}/images/4slot-Jericho.png){: .align-center}

-8-slot: the 6 links from each Jericho NPU are split in 3+3 to the two FE3600s.
+8-slot: Similarly, the 6 links from each Jericho NPU are split in 3+3 to the two FE3600s:

 ![8slot-Jericho.png]({{site.baseurl}}/images/8slot-Jericho.png){: .align-center}